-Noticed a reddish, itchy, chapped irritating patch around your baby’s mouth and cheeks, sometimes extending to the folds of the neck and even to the chest?
-It is quite normal to drool rash in babies in their first few years, and most often, drooling decreases on its own as the baby grows.
+Noticed a reddish, itchy, chapped, irritating patch around your baby’s mouth and cheeks, sometimes extending to the folds of the neck and even to the chest?
+Babies often drool during their first few years, which can lead to drool rash.
+Typically, drooling decreases on its own as they grow older.

 Video Of Easy Ways to Treat Drool Rash Effectively